 What is Street Trading?

 Street trading means selling, exposing or offering for sale any article in a street.
-The term ‘street’ includes any road, footway or other area to which the public have access without payment in a street that forms part of the public highway and specifically excludes Porthcressa Bank, Holgates Green, Parsons Field and Parade Gardens, as well as certain other roads stated in the policy document.
+The term ‘street’ includes any road, footway or other area to which the public have access without payment in a street that forms part of the public highway and specifically excludes certain areas and streets stated in the policy document.

 Exemptions from the need to obtain a Street Trading Consent